Paultons Park: 2010–2019

 In 2013 the park opened a 4D cinema showing "Curse of Skull Rock" which replaced the Village Life Museum and as part of a 1950 New Orleans-themed area called Show Street.

 In 2014, the park began demolishing its old entrance to make way for a new gateway building consisting of the Big Toy Shop and Wildwoods restaurant.
 New Admissions and Guest Information kiosks were also built as part of the development.
 The park also added a new ride, a Victorian Double Decker Carousel, as well as that a new footpath was constructed along the main entrance.

 In 2015, the park began a rebranding of various areas of the park.
 The area surrounding the Stinger and Wind in the Willows attractions was named Critter Creek and themed around the discovery of a number of whimsical animals and plants by Professor Stanley Blast.
 The Stinger was renamed Cat-O-Pillar to reflect its new half-cat-half-caterpillar theme, and Wind in the Willows was replaced by Beastie Burrow, a live insect and amphibian exhibit.
 A new miniature train ride called Professor Blast's Expedition express was also installed.
 A four-acre area encompassing the Rabbit Ride, Astroglide, Land of the Dinosaurs and Kiddies Play Village was also cleared in order to begin development of the Lost Kingdom, a dinosaur-themed land due for completion in spring 2016.

 On 17 May 2016 the park opened Lost Kingdom – a dinosaur-themed park land suitable for younger and older children aged 6–12.
-The land cost £9 million to build and is home to 8 new rides and attractions including: Flight of Pterosaur, a Vekoma family suspended coaster, Velociraptor, a Vekoma family boomerang coaster, Temple Heights Zamperla magic carpet, Dino Chase, a Zierer Tivoli junior coaster, Boulder Dash, a Zamperla demolition derby ride, Meteallbau Emmeln, track ride, Alive – a dinosaur meet and greet character experience and the Little Explorers play ground.
+The land cost £9 million to build and is home to 8 rides and attractions: Flight of Pterosaur, a Vekoma family suspended coaster, Velociraptor, a Vekoma family boomerang coaster, Temple Heights, a re-themed Zamperla magic carpet, Dino Chase, a Zierer Tivoli junior coaster, Boulder Dash, a Zamperla demolition derby ride, Dinosaur Tour Co., a Meteallbau Emmeln track ride, Alive – a dinosaur meet and greet character experience and the Little Explorers play ground.

 A new discovery trail also opened on 17 May 2016 to encourage native species from the New Forest to reside.
 This includes interactive boards along the route and over 40 bird and bat boxes.

+In 2017, Jumping Jack and Jumping Bean were removed and relocated, and currently no ride has replaced them, although the operator building still remains.

 In January 2017 Paultons announced on the Peppa Pig World website that a new project had started to make Peppa Pig World "Bigger and Better".
 The statement on the website simply stated "New Attractions Under Construction".
-This was later revealed to be a new water ride, new monorail-ride and an expansion to the pedestrian areas.
+This was later revealed to be a new water ride, new monorail-style ride and an expansion to the pedestrian areas.
 Park signage states that the attractions are to open in spring 2018.

 At the start of the 2018 winter season, a new animal area named "Little Africa" opened next to Peppa Pig world.
 This features a walk-through aviary, nocturnal house and several new animal enclosures.
-At the same time, the Jumping Bean and Jumping Jack rides were retired and removed.